AlibabaCloudDocs/icms_mqtt/intl.en-US/Quick Start/Quick start guide.md

 **Port**

-Currently, AliwareMQ for IoT supports MQTT on TCP, MQTT SSL, WebSocket, WebSocket SSL/TLS, and Flash.
+Currently, Message Queue for MQTT supports MQTT on TCP, MQTT SSL, WebSocket, WebSocket SSL/TLS, and Flash.
 The corresponding service ports are listed in [Table 1](#table_vr8_2u1_b68).
 Replace the port number in an endpoint as required.

 |MQTT on TCP|SSL|WebSocket|WebSocket SSL/TLS|Flash|
 |-----------|---|---------|-----------------|-----|